department-of-veterans-affairs/vets-design-system-documentation/.github/ISSUE_TEMPLATE/experimental_design_request.md

 ---
-name: "\U0001F4A1 Experimental design system request"
+name: "Experimental design system request"
 about: Propose an idea for a new component or pattern
-title: ''
+title: Experimental Design (and component or pattern name)
-labels: 'vsp-design-system-team' and 'experimental_design'
+labels: vsp-design-system-team,  experimental_design
-assignees: 'caw310'
+assignees: caw310

 ---